felipe0liveira/felipe0liveira/README.md

 - 👋 Hi, I’m @felipe0liveira
 - 👀 I’m interested in Javascript
-- 🌱 I’m currently learning Clojure
+- 🌱 I’m currently learning about some fintech products
 - 💞️ I’m looking to collaborate more...

 <!---